gdm413229/swwmgz_m/ExtendedLore.md

   received from an old ruined complex beyond the seas.
 A declaration of war from the "Church of the Dreadful Lady".
 A single, well trained mercenary puts an end to their plans, but the true mastermind behind it all manages to flee.

 - ????: A Sidhe thief infiltrates the mansion of one of D'Sparil's old associates, stealing the Heart of D'Sparil and putting an end to the plans for resurrecting him.
-The mansion is sold off, most of its valuables, including the corporeal remains of the serpent rider, being acquired by the "Cult of the Viridescent Lord".
+The mansion is sold off, most of its valuables, including the corporeal remains of the serpent rider, being passed around, until being eventually acquired by the "Cult of the Viridescent Lord".

 - ????: The three heroes who defeated Korax are called into the Winter Nexus, they gather the four elemental gems and defeat the "Viridescent Lord".
 A mysterious shadowy figure revives the corpse of D'Sparil, they disappear.

 - ~130 BC: The town of Kereshnovka is founded by an alien race known as the Qurensniv.
 - ~149: The mad druid Daos Khomax summons a demon called Manakei, who proceeds